WURFL InFuze Module for C# : User Guide

 // destination directory must be writable

-// replace this URL with your customer specific one, to avoid error 402
+// replace this URL with your account snapshot data URL, to avoid error 402

 WURFLManager.WurflDownload("https://data.scientiamobile.com/xxxxx/wurfl.zip", ".");